What is Applied Behavior Analysis (ABA) therapy?

 My child is young, won't he get tired?

-ABA is most successful when children are immersed completely and fully in a supportive and engaging environment for as long of the day as possible.
+ABA is most successful when children are fully immersed in a supportive and engaging environment for as long of the day as possible.
 Our staff at One of the Kids are given the resources to enhance their expertise towards providing treatment sessions that are energetic, playful, and full of reinforcing activities.
 With each intervention, our clinicians remain mindful of the stamina, age, and unique needs of the child, while creating natural and fun instructions to help them stay engaged.
 If a child is young and is still napping, we can gradually increase services over time as they fade naps to include afternoon services.
-BACK

 How many hours of treatment should my child receive?